 If you want additional articles about the evidence of the divine origin of Maria Valtorta’s work, the above website is a good start.

 If you can read Italian, French, or German, you can order Jean-François Lavère’s 339-page book entitled (in Italian) L’Enigma Valtorta (The Valtorta Enigma), (in French) L´énigme Valtorta, Une Vie de Jésus Romancée?
 (The Valtorta Enigma, a Fictionalized Life of Jesus?), and (in German) Das Rätsel Valtorta: Das Leben Jesu in Romanform?.
 It provides concrete evidence to prove the extensive and remarkable accuracy of Maria Valtorta’s writings and visions from very many areas of science.
 I believe this book is one of the most important books about Maria Valtorta’s writings to be printed thus far because it is such a powerful compendium of proofs of the divine origin of her writings.
 It was released in June 2012.
-An English translation of this book has been completed and is available as a free download here: The Valtorta Enigma: A Fictionalized Life of Jesus? by Jean-François Lavère (Official English Translation).
+The English translation of this book has been completed and is available as a free download here: The Valtorta Enigma: A Fictionalized Life of Jesus? by Jean-François Lavère (Official English Translation).
 The Italian, French, and German versions are available for 20-24 euros at the following websites:

 For the Italian version (ISBN-13: 9788879871747): L’Enigma Valtorta by Jean-François Lavère at Centro Editoriale Valtortiano

 For the French version (ISBN-13: 9782364630253): L´énigme Valtorta, Une Vie de Jésus Romancée? by Jean-François Lavère at La Librairie des Éditions Catholiques

 For the German version (ISBN-13: 9782880228781): Das Rätsel Valtorta: Das Leben Jesu in Romanform? by Jean-François Lavère at Parvis-Verlag